JuliaData/DataFrames.jl/docs/src/man/basics.md

    6 │    89  male        1
 ```

+In what follows by using `!` as row selector
 We are replacing column `:Sex` with `["male", "female", "female", "transgender", "female", "male"]`
-without copying (with the exception that if it is an `AbstractRange` it gets converted to a Vector)
+without copying (with the exception that if it is an `AbstractRange` it gets converted to a `Vector`)
 and the syntax is like `df[!, col] = val` where `col` in any column name from our parent data frame.

 ```jldoctest dataframe